sumo47/Nextjs_learning/README.md

   - next.js = it send html and css file to browser (server render)
     - if we will disable javascript into browser then nothing will happen
 - ctrl+sift+p - to open search in inspect mode of browser
+- page file of app folder runs on server by default
+- use `use client` code in top of component to run it on client side